awoitte/backbone-components/README.md

 A Component System for use with backbone.

 #Requirements#
-The components themselves rely on Backbone (and Underscore), JQuery, Require, and Mustache
+The components themselves rely on Backbone (and Underscore), JQuery (or substitute like Zepto), and Mustache

 #To Use#
-For use, copy the "js/Components" directory to your project and use as needed.
+Copy the "js/Components" directory to your project and import as needed.

 Below is the standard way to use the button: